 - ½ teaspoon ground cloves

 - 4 tablespoons unsalted butter, softened

 - Preheat oven to 350°F. Coat a 9 by 13-inch baking pan with cooking spray.

 - Whisk eggs, applesauce and oil together in a large bowl.
 Whisk maple syrup, coffee, molasses and vanilla in a large measuring cup.
 Whisk whole-wheat flour, all-purpose flour, baking powder, ginger, cinnamon, salt, allspice and cloves in a medium bowl bowl.

-- Whisk about 1/3 of the flour mixture into the maple syrup mixture until smooth.
-Add about 1/3 of the maple syrup mixture to the egg mixture and whisk until smooth.
+- Whisk about 1/3 of the flour mixture into the applesauce mixture until smooth.
+Add about 1/3 of the maple syrup mixture to the applesauce mixture and whisk until smooth.
 Continue alternating and whisking in two more additions of each mixture until the batter is smooth.